apache/doris/docs/en/docs/query-acceleration/nereids.md

 ### temporarily unsupported features

-> If auto fall back is enabled, it will automatically backoff to the old planner to execute query
+> If automatic fallback is enabled, it will automatically fall back to the old optimizer execution

-- json、array、map and struct types：The table in the query contains the above types, or the expressions in the query outputs the above types
+- Json、Array、Map and Struct types: The table in the query contains the above types, or the expressions in the query outputs the above types
-- DML：All DML statement, such as insert into select，create table as select，update，delete, etc.
+- DML: All DML statements such as Insert Into Select, Create Table As Select, Update, Delete, etc.
-- function alias
+- Function alias
 - Java UDF and HDFS UDF
-- high conmcurrent poing query optimize
+- High concurrent point query optimize
-- inverted index
+- Inverted index

 ### known issues

-- cannot use query cache and partition cache to accelarate query
+- Cannot use query cache and partition cache to accelarate query
-- not support MTMV
+- Not support MTMV
-- not support MV created after version 2.0.0
+- Not support MV created after version 2.0.0
 - Some unsupported subquery usage will produce an error result instead of an error